 Backpacking Bosnia with Airbnb

-Throughout my time in Bosnia we used Airbnb and I can really recommend it in Bosnia.
+Throughout my time Backpacking in Bosnia we used Airbnb and I can really recommend it.
 You will not only find interesting and nice places to stay, but you will also get an insight into the daily life of the people.

 In Tuzla we received a very warm welcome from our host family, in Sarajevo we had a whole apartment for ourselves and in Mostar we were treated with fresh home made fruit juice.
 With the high unemployment in Bosnia it is a great way to support local families earning a bit of extra income by offering a room on Airbnb.